CrackedPoly/security-practices/port_scanning/README.md

 # Port Scanning
-This is a simple TCP port scanner.
+This is a simple TCP port scanner based on TCP SYN.